Coral-Ann/oyster/README.md

 ## Usage

 - Use `irb` within the main repository folder, followed by `require ./lib/Oystercard.rb`.
-- Make a new oystercard with `card = Oystercard.new`
+- Make a new oystercard with `card = Oystercard.new`.
 - If you do not wish to have insufficient balance, use `card.top_up(50)`, £90 is the maximum limit.
 - View your balance with `card.balance`.
 - You can use `card.touch_in('station name')` and `card.touch_out('station name')` to complete journeys.
 If you touch in twice / touch out twice, you will receive a penalty fare.
 Be sure to complete your journey!